 Susan C. Yu specializes in complex criminal, civil, and medical board trials in federal, state and administrative courts.
 Susan received her B.A. in Political Science with a concentration in Soviet Politics from the University of California at Berkeley and her J.D., cum laude, from Syracuse University College of Law, where she was a Dana Hinman Scholar.
 Her strong academic performance in law school also earned her a place on the College of Law’s Dean’s Honor List and a membership in the Justinian Honorary Law Society.
 She also served as Editor of the Syracuse Journal of International Law and Commerce.
 In addition to English, Susan speaks Korean, Russian and Japanese.

-Deeply committed to excellent representation, Susan has earned a strong record for winning many trials, dismissals, and settlements in numerous high-stakes cases for her diverse clients, including: the late music legend Michael Jackson; former First Lady of Gabon, Africa (who is the mother of the country’s current President, President Ali Bongo); a family member of the late film actor Peter Falk (known from a hit TV series “Columbo”); a family member of a top-ranking government official from China; actor Robert Blake; the founder and former CEO of women’s knitwear, St. John Knits International, Inc.; an international corporation from South Korea; a family member of LA Gear; a top-ranking officer of a multi-national real estate development company from India; a publicly traded midstream company from Texas; a high-profile Beverly Hills Plastic Surgeon; a prominent Orthopedic Surgeon from Southern California; a well-respected Radiologist; a highly accomplished Corporate Lawyer in Los Angeles; top Entertainment Lawyer; the country’s highest grossing Real Estate Agent; one of the country’s top real estate companies, Coldwell Banker Realty; and the world’s largest home improvement retailer, Home Depot U.S.A., Inc., just to name a few.
+Deeply committed to excellence, Susan has achieved a strong record for winning many difficult and complex criminal, civil and medical board trials, dismissals, and settlements in numerous high-stakes cases for her diverse clients, including: the late music legend Michael Jackson; former First Lady of Gabon, Africa (who is the mother of the country’s current President, President Ali Bongo); a family member of the late film actor Peter Falk (known from a hit TV series “Columbo”); a family member of a top-ranking government official from China; actor Robert Blake; the founder and former CEO of women’s knitwear, St. John Knits International, Inc.; an international corporation from South Korea; a family member of LA Gear; a top-ranking officer of a multi-national real estate development company from India; a publicly traded midstream company from Texas; a high-profile Beverly Hills Plastic Surgeon; a prominent Orthopedic Surgeon from Southern California; a well-respected Radiologist; a highly accomplished Corporate Lawyer in Los Angeles; top Entertainment Lawyer; the country’s highest grossing Real Estate Agent; one of the country’s top real estate companies, Coldwell Banker Realty; and the world’s largest home improvement retailer, Home Depot U.S.A., Inc., just to name a few.

 Susan has received recognition and awards for her contributions to various community-based organizations and has been chosen as one of the “Top 75 Women Litigators in California” by the Los Angeles Daily Journal, the leading legal newspaper in California.
 In a publication by Litigation Counsel of America entitled “20 Questions with California Fellow Susan Yu,” Susan discusses her background, upbringing, and life experiences that have influenced and shaped her as a trial lawyer.

-Susan previously funded and opened a Free Legal Clinic at St. James’ Episcopal Church in Los Angeles for low-income persons from all walks of life.
-Susan continues to donate her time to the poor in high-stakes criminal and civil cases Pro Bono in state and federal courts.
+In addition to maintaining a diverse trial practice, Susan is actively involved in pro bono and community service.
+Susan funded and opened a Free Legal Clinic at St. James’ Episcopal Church in Los Angeles for low-income persons from all walks of life.
+Susan continues to donate her time to the poor in high-stakes criminal and civil cases pro bono in state and federal courts.

 Dedicated to advancing the highest standard of excellence in teaching and research in the field of Asian American Studies, Susan served as legal counsel to the National Association for Asian American Studies, headquartered in Cornell University, Ithaca, New York, and comprised of professors, academic administrators, graduate and undergraduate students, and community leaders from North America.